google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 ## A client registers a service worker

 To use a service worker, a client tells the browser to install it by calling `register()`.
-Every page that needs the service worker must implement register(), but only the first page to do so will trigger the download.
+Every page that needs the service worker must implement `register()`, but only the first page to do so will trigger the download.
 The most basic register implementation looks like this:

 {% highlight javascript %}
-//Does the browser support service workers? if ('serviceWorker' in navigator) {
+// Does the browser support service workers? if ('serviceWorker' in navigator) {
   //Yes
   navigator.serviceWorker.register('/service-worker.js').then(function() {
     // Advanced actions we'll get to later.
   });
 } else {
-  //No, but this client should work anyway.
+  // No, but this client should work anyway.
 }
 {% endhighlight %}

-Generally you'll put this code at the end of a page's <body> element so that it doesn't block page rendering.
+Generally you'll put this code at the end of a page's `<body>` element so that it doesn't block page rendering.
 Do this with either an inline script or a link to a separate JavaScript file.

 There's a little more that needs to be said about clients.
 Now let's talk about the service worker itself.

-{% include shared/remember.liquid title="Aside" list=page.notes.promises %}
+{% include shared/note.liquid list=page.notes.promises %}

 ## Where can the service worker play?

 A client tells the service worker where it can operate.
 This is called the service worker's scope, and it's the lowest level of your website where the the service worker can be used.
-Let's look at the registration code again, but with some changes to the register() parameters.
+Let's look at the registration code again, but with some changes to the `register()` parameters.

 {% highlight javascript %}
-//Does the browser support service workers? if ('serviceWorker' in navigator) {
+// Does the browser support service workers? if ('serviceWorker' in navigator) {
-  //Yes
+  // Yes
   navigator.serviceWorker.register('service-worker.js', {scope: '/'})
     .then(function() {
     // Advanced actions we'll get to later.
   });
 } else {
-  //No, but this client should work anyway.
+  // No, but this client should work anyway.
 }
 {% endhighlight %}